About

 Click Save.

-All users within your practice will now be able to log in to RXNT using their Microsoft credentials.
+All users within your practice will now be able to link their Microsoft account and log in to RXNT using their Microsoft credentials.

 Disable external identity provider